jberry93/Notebook/Notes/HackerRank/Linux/Bash.md

 This will take an input from you and assign that input value to `name`.
 You call `name` within `echo` using `$name` and it will print `Welcome (your input)`.
 Cool right?

 ### Math
-Let's do some math by `read`ing in 2 numbers given by a user and then add, subtract, multiply, and divide those 2 numbers together and print out those results.
+Let's do some math by `read`ing in 2 numbers given by a user, then add, subtract, multiply, and divide those 2 numbers together and finally print out those results.
 This can be done in 1 of 3 ways:

 ```BASH
 read x